alinush/6.824-lecture-notes/l04-more-primary-backup.md

  - A reading client asks one tractserver.

 **Q:** Why don't they send writes through a primary?

+ - puts a lot of work on a primary? has to lookup and know TLT
+ - goal is not to have just one backup for a primary, it's to replicate and strip data effectively across many disks

 **Q:** What problems are they likely to have because of lack of primary?